 Practical Tips to Maintain Soil Health

-1. Practice Crop Rotation: Growing the same crop in the same field year after year depletes the soil of specific nutrients and increases the risk of pests and disease buildup.
-Crop rotation involves planting different types of crops in a sequential manner to disrupt pest and disease cycles, improve soil structure, and enhance nutrient availability.
+1. Practice Crop Rotation: Growing the same crop year after year depletes soil nutrients and increases the risk of pests and diseases.
+Crop rotation involves planting different crops in sequence to break pest and disease cycles, improve soil structure, and boost nutrient availability.

 2. Grow Cover Crops: Cover crops, such as clover or rye, are planted during the off-season to protect and enrich the soil.
 They help prevent erosion, suppress weeds, and improve soil fertility by fixing nitrogen or adding organic matter when they decompose.